Whadup/mmh3/README.md

 Python wrapper for MurmurHash (MurmurHash3), a set of fast and robust hash functions.

 mmh3 2.6.0 supports Python 3.6 and higher.
+[Manylinux wheels are available](https://pypi.org/project/mmh3/2.6.0/#files) for the same policy/platform combinations as those [NumPy 1.19.5 provide](https://pypi.org/project/numpy/1.19.5/#files).

 ## How to use
 Install: